FSTMAX/playerrngmacro/README.md

 ### 3. Install Tesseract OCR

+- Install Tesseract OCR from official GutHub page [here](https://github.com/UB-Mannheim/tesseract/wiki)
-- Navigate to the extracted project folder and locate the "tesseract-ocr-w64-setup" file.
+- Navigate to the extracted project folder and locate the "tesseract-ocr-w64-setup.exe" file.
 - Double-click on "tesseract-ocr-w64-setup" to start the installation.
-- Follow the installation wizard and choose all the default options.
+- Follow the installation wizard and leave all options on default selection.
-- Once the installation is complete, you're ready to use Tesseract OCR.
-- Additionally you can install Tesseract OCR from official GutHub page [here](https://github.com/UB-Mannheim/tesseract/wiki)

 ### 4. Run Setup.py